-We earn revenue primarily from three sources: service revenue (previously referred to as account fees), custodial revenue (previously referred to as custodial fees) and interchange revenue (previously referred to as card fees).
+We earn revenue primarily from three sources: service revenue, custodial revenue and interchange revenue.
 We recognize revenue when the following criteria are met: (1) collectability is reasonably assured; (2) delivery has occurred; (3) persuasive evidence of an arrangement exists; and (4) there is a fixed or determinable fee.

-- Service revenue: We charge our Network Partners, employer clients or individual members a monthly service fee once a member account is set up on our system.
-We recognize revenue on the monthly service fees in the month during which we service each member account. - Custodial revenue: We earn interest on custodial cash.
+- Service revenue: We charge our Network Partners or individual members a monthly service fee once a member account is set up on our system.
+We recognize revenue on the monthly service fees in the month during which we service each member account.
+In addition, we earn fees paid by employer partners and plan participants in connection with plan administrator and fiduciary services for 401(k) employer sponsors.
+The fees are paid on a quarterly basis and revenue is recognized in the month in which it is earned. - Custodial revenue: We earn interest on custodial cash.
 This interest is earned from various FDIC-insured bank partners and from an annuity contract with our insurance company partner with whom we deposit our members' HSA cash assets.
 We also receive certain administrative and recordkeeping fees for custodial investments from our investment partners and customers.
 We recognize this revenue in the month in which it is earned. - Interchange revenue: We earn interchange revenue from card transaction "swipes" by our members when our members use our payment cards to pay healthcare-related claims and expenses.
 We recognize this revenue in the month in which it is earned.